andrewrk/node-yawl/README.md

      Instead this module will silently ignore encoding errors just like the rest of your Node.js code.
    - "payload length" field is limited to `2^52` instead of `2^64`.
-JavaScript numbers are all 64-bit double precision floating point which have a 53-bit significand precision.
+JavaScript numbers are all 64-bit double precision floating point which have a 52-bit significand precision.
  * Uses streams and handles backpressure correctly.
  * Low level without sacrificing clean abstractions.
  * [Secure by default](https://en.wikipedia.org/wiki/Secure_by_default),
    [secure by design](https://en.wikipedia.org/wiki/Secure_by_design)
  * JavaScript implementation.
 No compiler required.
+ * As performant as a pure JavaScript implementation is going to get.
+See the performance section below for details.
  * Built for Node.js only.
 No hacky code to make it also work in the browser.

 ## Server Usage